shabbirabdul/Tech-Talk/Chef-WorkStation-Installation.md

 Configuration file written to /home/ubuntu/chef-repo/.chef/knife.rb
 ```

-$ knife user list
-Verify that the files are in the .chef folder:
-Verify the chef-client install

 A workstation is installed correctly when it is able to use knife to communicate with the Chef server.
 Verify that a workstation can connect to the Chef server using the following command:

-`$ knife user list` should list all users
+`$ knife user list` should list all users.

-`$ knife client list`
+`$ knife client list` is used to check if chef-client is install properly.

-knife.rb
-Just for reference, here is knife.rb in `/home/ubuntu/chef-repo/.chef/` folder:
+Just for reference, here is `knife.rb` in `/home/ubuntu/chef-repo/.chef/` folder:
 ```
 log_level :info log_location STDOUT node_name 'ubuntu'
 client_key '/home/ubuntu/chef-repo/.chef/bogotobogo.pem'